Key takeaways:

 Plumbing takeoff and pricing

-For example, you can use colored pencils on your blueprints to make note of pipe lengths, fittings, and fixtures you’ll need to create an accurate takeoff.
-You can also highlight any specialty fixtures or elements that may require special tools or subcontractors to install.
+The blueprints will be helpful when creating your plumbing takeoff sheet.
+For example, you can use colored pencils on your blueprints to specify pipe lengths, fittings, and fixtures to create an accurate takeoff.
+You can also highlight specialty fixtures, tools, or unique skills needed for installation.

 Different kinds of plumbing job bids